logo

 Answer: c

-Explanation: A fixed support offers resistance against horizontal and vertical movement and against rotation of the member and that in turn developers support moment.
+Explanation: A fixed support offers resistance against horizontal and vertical movement and against the rotation of the member and that in turn developers support moment.

-4. Hinge support is called as ____
+4. Hinge support is called as __________

 a) Socket joint